-There is a need to plan for the gathering parental views across the school and to time the invitations to PP parents to become involved in PTA.
-Need to plan research for drafting of and research into appropriate formats for surveys and questionnaires.
+The school plans for the gathering of parental views across the school at the first opportunity in the new school year.
+We will send new invitations for parents to get involved with PTA, PP parents will be identified.
 This to be undertaken to prepare "baselines" against which to measure progress in terms of engagement.
-As part of SPP we plan to introduce 'Learning sessions' for parents alongside Raindrops which will also be available to parents throughout the school
+As part of SPP we plan to continue with the 'Learning sessions' for parents, this will run simultaneously alongside the Raindrops group.